Krzysztof Zanussi: Biography

 Zanussi has described his 1996 film, At Full Gallop, as his most autobiographical work.
 It follows the director through several years of his boyhood in Poland under post-World War II Communism.
 Zanussi served at the head of TOR Film Studio in the eighties.
 When asked about his experience as a producer he said, "Despite the work of the censors the zespół [state-owned film company] system assured a partial autonomy to our cineastes during the Communist era".

 According to the records of Institute of National Remembrance since 1962 to 1964 Zanussi was registered without his consent as a secret collaborator of communist Służba Bezpieczeństwa codename "Aktor".
 He had several conversations with Communist secret service officers, however he never began to act as a secret collaborator.
 Zanussi talks openly about his contacts with Służba Bezpieczeństwa but denies any wrongdoing.

 He was awarded the Lifetime Achievement award on 20 November 2012 at the 43rd International Film Festival of India held in Goa.

 At the end of the 1980s, he co-founded the European Film Academy with Ingmar Bergman which convoked him in the first nucleus of one hundred members.
 Subsequently, Zanussi left the academy not agreeing with its development as an elitarian club.
 By the end of the 2000s, Zanussi took part again with the activities and the expansion of the community to around 1.000 members.
 He remarked the potential leading role of the academy for the European intercultural cinematographic productions, especially for those realized in non-English languages on the model of the successful experiences of the 1960s.

-He is the honorary president of Italian People and Religions – Terni Film Festival and he promoted the constitution of a web inter-religious European festivals costining of Terni Film Festival in Italy, Sacrofilm festival of Zamość in Poland and Journées Cinema et Réconciliation of Notre Dame de La Salette in France.
+He is the honorary president of Italian People and Religions – Terni Film Festival and he promoted the constitution of a web inter-religious European festivals consisting of Terni Film Festival in Italy, Sacrofilm festival of Zamość in Poland and Journées Cinema et Réconciliation of Notre Dame de La Salette in France.